Xero642/Brandon-Capstone-App/README.md

 **Required Must-have Stories**

-* User can create new "family" of Flash Cards
 * User can create a new Flashcard - Flash Card consists of Question & Answer
-* User can add Flashcard's to the "family" of flash cards
 * User can edit and delete Flashcards
-* User can edit and delete "family" of flashcards
-* User's can enter study mode and tap on the screen to see answer of question
+* User's can  study with cards and tap on the button to see answer of question
 * User's Flashcards will be saved locally for offline use.

 **Optional Nice-to-have Stories**

-* User can edit color scheme per family of Flash Cards
 * User can randomize the order Flashcards apear in
+* User can create diffrent topics for flashacrds
+* User can freely leave any topic and switch.

 ### 2. Screen Archetypes

 ## 2. Screen Archetypes

-- **Deck List Screen**
+- **Topic List Screen**
-  *Shows all “families” of flash cards*
+  *Shows all “Topic” of flash cards*
   - **Required Stories:**
-    - User can create new family of Flash Cards
+    - User can create new topics of Flash Cards
-    - User can edit and delete families
     - User’s flashcards are saved locally for offline use

-- **Family Detail (Card List) Screen**
-  *Shows all cards in a selected family*
-  - **Required Stories:**
-    - User can add Flashcards to the family
-    - User can edit and delete individual Flashcards

 - **Card Edit/Create Screen**
   *Form for entering Question & Answer*